The Cassel breakout by the ‘Somerforce’ (145 Brigade) resulted in the death or capture of most of the men in its ranks.

 As the Red Army advanced Westwards, the men were marched out of the mine on 23rd January 1945.
 They were given two days notice to prepare and no-one went to work.
 They were told to leave their blankets and collect 3 Red Cross parcels.
 They left in the evening and marched all night and all the next day.

 We have no real knowledge of my father’s route home although some of the family anecdotes suggest he was on the Long March.
-His Liberation Questionnaire mentions an escape attempt on the first day of the march in January 1945 at Gleiwitz, but that he was re-arrested by German Feldwebel, and presumably remained on the Long March thereafter.
+His Liberation Questionnaire mentions an escape attempt on the first day of the march in January 1945 at Gleiwitz [now Gliwice], but that he was re-arrested by German Feldwebel, and presumably remained on the Long March thereafter.

 George Hawkins was liberated after he met with the advancing American army three months later on 24th April 1945 in Roding, Bavaria.